 The Ridley Mega-intensive is a one-week conference held in August each year.
 It is a multi-disciplinary, collaborative event that builds a vibrant learning community which is exploring a single theme.
+Limited places are available.

 Below is an outline on the structure of the Mega-intensive conference.

 - Days one-three is where students work in a cohort of around 20 students and 2-3 faculty to examine the theme through one of three disciplines: Bible, theology & ethics, or public theology & culture.

 - Day four is spent gaining an overview of the key insights from the other cohorts (integration).

 - Day five is spent in different cohorts that are focussed on applying your learning to your ministry context (application).
 Application cohorts include preaching, pastoral care, school chaplaincy, youth and children, global mission, leadership, and public theology.